viam-modules/duplicate-image-classifier/README.md

 > [!NOTE]
 > Before configuring your camera or vision service, you must [create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot).

-> [!NOTE]
-> If you run this on a non-Debian-based flavor of Linux, you need to ensure that libGL.so.1 is installed on your system!
-It's probably already installed, unless you're using a headless setup.
-Ubuntu is Debian-based, so this note doesn't apply on Ubuntu.

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select the `vision` type, then select the `duplicate-image-classifier` model.
 Enter a name for your service and click **Create**.

 On the new component panel, copy and paste the following attribute template into your base’s **Attributes** box.